Missing baryon problem: Detection methods

-Claimed resolution
+Claimed resolutions

+In general, the missing baryon problem is a major unsolved problem in physics.
+Various scientists have proposed explanations, but none have received acceptance as adequately addressing the issue.

-The missing baryon problem was proclaimed to be solved in 2017 when two groups of scientists who were working independently found evidence for the location of missing baryons in intergalactic matter.
-The missing baryons had been postulated to exist as hot strands between galaxy pairs (WHIM).
+One claim of a solution was published in 2017 when two groups of scientists said they found evidence for the location of missing baryons in intergalactic matter.
+The missing baryons had been postulated to exist as hot strands between galaxy pairs in the Warm-hot intergalactic medium (WHIM).
 Since the strands are diffuse and they are not hot enough to emit x-rays, they are difficult to detect.
-The groups used the thermal Sunyaev–Zeldovich effect to measure the density of the strands in the local Universe.
-If baryons are present there, then some amount of energy should be lost when light from the cosmic microwave background scatters off of them.
+The groups used the thermal Sunyaev–Zeldovich effect to measure the density of the strands in the local universe.
+If baryons are present there, then some amount of energy should be lost when light from the cosmic microwave background scatters off them.
 These show up as very dim patches in the CMB.
 The patches are too dim to see directly, but when overlaid with the visible galaxy distribution, become detectable.
-The density of the strands comes up to about 30% of the baryonic density, the exact amount needed to solve the problem.
-Despite their success, these works only set constraints on the distribution of baryons between nearby galaxies, failing to provide a complete picture of cosmic gas in the late universe.
+The density of the strands comes up to about 30% of the baryonic density, which the groups said was the exact amount needed to solve the problem.
+Even if granted to be accurate, these works only describe the distribution of baryons between nearby galaxies and do not provide a complete picture of cosmic gas in the late universe.

-Using observations of the kinematic Sunyaev-Zel'dovich effect spanning more than 90% of the lifetime of the Universe, in 2021 astrophysicists found that approximately 50% of all baryonic matter is outside dark matter haloes, filling the space between galaxies.
-Together with the amount of baryons inside galaxies and surrounding these, the total amount of baryons in the late time Universe is now compatible with early Universe measurements.
+A 2021 article postulated that approximately 50% of all baryonic matter is outside dark matter haloes, filling the space between galaxies, and that this would explain the missing baryons not accounted for in the 2017 paper.

-Current state
+Late 2010s and early 2020s

-Currently, many groups have observed the intergalactic medium and circum-galactic medium to obtain more measurements and observations of baryons to support the leading observations.
+In the late 2010s and early 2020s, several groups observed the intergalactic medium and circum-galactic medium to obtain more measurements and observations of baryons to support the leading observations.
 Baryons have more or less been found, so groups are working to detect them to a higher level of significance.
-Methods used have included soft X-ray, OVI, OVII, and OVIII absorption.
+Methods used include soft X-ray, OVI, OVII, and OVIII absorption.

-In 2020 astrophysicists reported the first direct X-ray emissions measurement of baryonic matter of cosmic web filaments, strengthening empirical support for the recent solution to the problem.
-The missing baryon problem has been resolved but research groups are working to detect the WHIM using varying methods to confirm results.
+In 2019, a group led by Orsolya E. Kovács detected OVII absorption in the X-ray spectrum of 17 stacked quasars, corresponding to WHIM in filaments of overdensity around 5–9 times the average cosmological density at the epochs of the individual quasars.
+In 2020 astrophysicists reported the first direct X-ray emissions measurement of baryonic matter of cosmic web filaments.
+Both results are consistent with WHIM accounting for the missing baryons.